Trending Issues

 24/7 News View All →

+MIL Analysis+Reportage – EveningReport.NZ Article by AsiaPacificReport.nz Will legislation passed last year be sufficient to remove Vanuatu’s financial sector from international grey listing?
+Image: Vanuatu Daily Digest By Bob Makin in Port Vila The Vanuatu government’s Anti-Money Laundering and Counter Terrorism Committee is confident that the submission of some 31 Bills to Parliament last year should improve […]Read More →

+Police warn of gold dredge washed down river – rnzngin Fifth Estate

-MIL OSI – Source: New Zealand Police – Release/Statement Headline: State Highway 5, Te Pohue – rnzngin Fifth Estate Source: New Zealand Police – Press Release/Statement: Headline: State Highway 5, Te Pohue Sunday, 22 January 2017 – 11:49am One lane on State Highway 5, Te Pohue, near Hawkesbay Hill, is blocked following a crash.
-A […]Read More →
+MIL OSI – Source: New Zealand Police – Release/Statement Headline: Police warn of gold dredge washed down river – rnzngin Fifth Estate Source: New Zealand Police – Press Release/Statement: Headline: Police warn of gold dredge washed down river Thursday, 26 January 2017 – 9:31pm Police are warning river users to take care after a large […]Read More →

-MIL OSI – Source: New Zealand Police – Press Release/Statement: Headline: Search for Mrs Pat Wearn continues Sunday, 22 January 2017 – 10:47am To be attributed to Inspector Sunny Patel, North Shore Police The search for missing Torbay woman Mrs Pat Wearn continues this morning.
-Searchers are conducting further searches of several bush areas in […]Read More →

-Search for Mrs Pat Wearn continues – rnzngin Fifth Estate
+Two arrested after patrol vehicle stolen – rnzngin Fifth Estate

-MIL OSI – Source: New Zealand Police – Release/Statement Headline: Search for Mrs Pat Wearn continues – rnzngin Fifth Estate Source: New Zealand Police – Press Release/Statement: Headline: Search for Mrs Pat Wearn continues Sunday, 22 January 2017 – 10:47am To be attributed to Inspector Sunny Patel, North Shore Police The search for missing Torbay […]Read More →
+MIL OSI – Source: New Zealand Police – Release/Statement Headline: Two arrested after patrol vehicle stolen – rnzngin Fifth Estate Source: New Zealand Police – Press Release/Statement: Headline: Two arrested after patrol vehicle stolen Thursday, 26 January 2017 – 9:11pm Police have arrested a 41 year-old male and a 25 year-old female after a patrol […]Read More →

-Obama’s legacy is bittersweet – and its chance of survival hangs in the balance

-MIL Analysis+Reportage – EveningReport.NZ Article by AsiaPacificReport.nz By Professor Thomas Clark The grace.
-The elegance.
-The deftness of touch.
-The quick intelligence.
-The soaring rhetoric.
-The unlimited aspirations.
-The hope of a better life for all.
-Though Barack Obama’s legacy is rather lesser than some might have hoped for when he was inaugurated president of […]Read More →

 Business View All →

-MIL OSI – Source: Statistics New Zealand – Release/Statement Headline: Sheep number falls to six for each person Agricultural Production Statistics: June 2016 (provisional) – Media Release The total number of sheep was down by just over 5 percent between June 2015 and June 2016, Statistics New Zealand said today.
-Provisional figures show that the number […]Read More →
+MIL OSI – Source: Statistics New Zealand – Release/Statement Headline: CPI inflation rate back over 1 percent Consumers Price Index: December 2016 quarter – Media Release The consumers price index (CPI) inflation rate was 1.3 percent in the year to the December 2016 quarter, Statistics New Zealand said today.
+“This is the first time in over two years that price increases […]Read More →

 New Zealand Government View All →

-MIL OSI – Source: New Zealand Government – Release/Statement Headline: Housing register underscores importance of reform An increase in the housing register underscores the importance of the Government’s social housing reform programme and its $344 million commitment to additional emergency housing places, Social Housing Minister Amy Adams says.
-“We have a comprehensive social housing plan […]Read More →

-Proposed extension of the shellfish and seaweed emergency fishing closure along the Kaikōura and Cape Campbell coastline

-MIL OSI – Source: Ministry for Primary Industries 2 – Release/Statement Headline: Proposed extension of the shellfish and seaweed emergency fishing closure along the Kaikōura and Cape Campbell coastline Closing Date: 31 Jan 2017 Contact: Fisheries management Email: FMSubmissions@mpi.govt.nz What’s proposed Notice is hereby given that, pursuant to section 16(3) of the Fisheries Act 1996, […]Read More →
+MIL OSI – Source: Ministry for Primary Industries 2 – Release/Statement Headline: Review of southern blue whiting sustainability measures for 1 April 2017 Closing Date: 15 Feb 2017 Contact: Deepwater fisheries management Email: FMSubmissions@mpi.govt.nz Have your say The Ministry for Primary Industries (MPI) is seeking feedback from tangata whenua and stakeholders on proposed changes to […]Read More →

 Opposition News View All →